QTS Literacy Skills Test Guide

 In this guide we’ll share the hints, top tips and secrets that you need to know to pass your professional skills test.
 Basically, all the essential knowledge that you need to pass the test is included here on this page.

 We’ll briefly look at the basics of the test and then we’ll get into the specific details of how to pass it.

 What is the literacy skills test?

-The literacy skills test is a key part of the QTS professional skills testing.
+The literacy skills test is a key part of the QTS professional skills tests.
 It’s not an assessment of your teaching knowledge or any specialised subject.
 It purely assesses a general skill that’s required to competently fulfill the role.
 And of course, that skill is literacy; your ability to understand and interpret written data.